 Xavier, however, did not get distracted with pleasantries and got straight to the matter.
 "I assume you are here about St. John.
 Albus contacted me months ago about him.
 How is my old friend?"

 His guests looked down at the floor sadly and Xavier's stomach turned.
 "Professor Dumbledore was killed three weeks ago," Tonks answered bitterly.
 "By someone he thought he could trust."

 The X-Men looked at the Professor, to see how he took it.
 I'm fine, he communicated to them mentally.
 Then, to his guests he said aloud, "Albus was a great man.
 He spoke very highly of you three."
 His eyes turned to McGonagall.
 "I trust that you are Hogwart's new head."

 McGonagall nodded solemnly.
 "It is indeed big shoes to fill.
 There will never be another Albus Dumbledore."

 "I am sure you will do an exceptional job," Xavier cleared his throat, moving his own mourning to the back of his mind as he focused on his student.
 "Albus said St. John is the son of the wizard you are fighting, Voldemort I believe his name is."

 "What do you want with him?"
 Scott asked, not trusting the new comers.
 John was a particular favorite of Scott's.
-His often exposure to the student, either in class, in detentions, or simply when spending time with his honorary little brother Bobby Drake, had brought John to high esteem in Scott's eyes, an opinion not particularly shared by the other teachers, Xavier excluded.
+His often exposure to the student, either in class, in detentions, or in the company of one Bobby Drake, had brought John to high esteem in Scott's eyes, an opinion not particularly shared by the other teachers, Xavier excluded.

 "We wish him no harm.
 Nor do we wish to force him to do anything for us.
 However, there's only a matter of time before Voldemort finds him," Remus told him.
 "We have a safe haven that we can keep St. John.
 We want to introduce him to our world and see what he decides to do.
 He is nineteen, am I right?"